natkuhn/LetterCalc/README.md

+tl;dr You can [try this on the web](https://replit.com/@NatKuhn/LetterCalc).
+Some additional notes at the bottom.

 This Java Applet finds all possible solutions to cryptarithms.
 A cryptarithm, or cryptarithmetic puzzle, is an arithmetic problem made up of words.
 To solve the problem, you need to find a digit for each letter so that the problem is